jimburton/huffman-java/README.md

     list.
 You need to add `false` to the list passed to the method call on the left-hand child, and `true` to the list passed to the right.
 These lists of booleans represent the path being taken.
-It is essential that the lists passed to the recursive calls are *deep copies* of the original list, not references (or aliases) to the same list -- otherwise changes to either list will show up in all lists.
+It is essential that the lists passed to the recursive calls are *deep copies* of the original list, not references (or aliases) to the same list -- otherwise changes to either list will show up in all copies.
 The easiest way to make a deep copy is by using the constructor of `ArrayList` that takes a list as an argument.
 For example:

     ```